raganwald/raganwald.github.com/index.md

 I have written and shipped software products and services since the 1990s:

-- In 2015, I joined PagerDuty as Principal Engineer for Applications: I co-wrote features such as [insights]; Under my hands-on leadership, PagerDuty launched features such as [operational review] and [response mobilizer]; Working with fellow mavericks in Product, I conceived and created prototypes for features such as [recent changes].
+- In 2015, I joined PagerDuty as Principal Engineer for Applications: I co-wrote features such as [insights]; Under my hands-on leadership, PagerDuty launched features such as [operational reviews][operational review] and [response mobilizer].
 - In 2013, I joined GitHub's documentation tooling team and then transitioned to Front-End Flow: I shipped features such as [rich prose diffs].
 - <a id="fnref:mumps" role="doc-noteref"/>In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I wrote features such as its first ATM and Café locator.
 I used Enterprise Architectural Patterns for integration with and extending the functionality of legacy systems.<a href="#:~:text=Ask%20me%20about%20MUMPS%20and%20JDBC." class="footnote" rel="footnote" title="More about legacy technologies">5</a>
 - <a id="fnref:hypercard" role="doc-noteref"/>While serving as Program Manager for the [JProbe Suite], I designed and coded the suite's first configuration tool.<a href="#:~:text=I%20can%20be%20pragmatic,↩" class="footnote" rel="footnote" title="An unexpected software platform">6</a>